chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 A security certificate is a small data file used as an Internet security technique through which the identity, authenticity, and reliability of a website or web application are established.
 To ensure optimal security, rotate the certificates periodically.

 Install an OpenSSL utility to create a self-signed key and certificate pair.
+The certificates used for SSL is **PKCS 8**.
 Click [here](/automate/ha_cert_selfsign/) to know more.

+### Privileges

+The Chef Automate HA user gets the privilege to access the habitat directory.
+The linux user should have a `/hab` and `/temp` directory.

 ### Chef Application Minimum Version